electron/packager/docs/api.md

 *Boolean* (default: `true`)

-Runs [`npm prune --production`](https://docs.npmjs.com/cli/prune) before starting to package the app.
+Runs the [package manager](#packagemanager) command to remove all of the packages specified in the `devDependencies` section of `package.json` from the outputted Electron app.

 ##### `quiet`